meital10/meital10/README.md

 <h4 align="left">Hi 👋, I'm Meital</h4>

 <p>I'm a passionate Full Stack/Frontend Developer.
 I Love coding and learning new technologies.</p>
-<p>I believe in the power of technology to effect and improve people's lives.</p>
+<p>I believe in the power of technology to affect and improve people's lives.</p>
-<p>My experience in projects, personal and with teams, and also my studies, allowed me to deepen my knowledge and to search for more.</p>
+<p>My experience in both, personal and with teams projects, as well as my studies my studies, allowed me to deepen my knowledge and to search for more.</p>
-<p>I also enjoy in particapating in Tech communities and meetups and to keep learning.<p>
+<p>I also enjoy in particapating Tech communities and meetups and to keep learning.<p>